bfrg/vim-qf-diagnostics/README.md

 scrollbar will appear on the right side.
 The popup window can then be scrolled with the mouse wheel, or alternatively, with <kbd>CTRL-J</kbd> and
 <kbd>CTRL-K</kbd>.

+Press <kbd>CTRL-C</kbd> or move the cursor in any direction to close the popup window.

 ## Configuration